iSaadiqbal/laughing-waddle/README.md

 receiver_email = "tayyubtahir87@gmail.com"
 subject = "Static Website HTML"

-# Now opening the file contents and making it readable, this makes an object with the html content which is equal to html_file(variable)and the read the that variable which has the content as well with ".read()" and it also converts it in a string as well
+# Now opening the file contents and making it readable, this makes an object with the html content which is equal to
+# html_file(variable)and the read the that variable which has the content as well with ".read()" and it also converts it in a string as well
 with open("index.html", "r") as html_file:
   html_content = html_file.read()

-# Additional text
+# Additional text has a format and a style that we have to follow -
 additional_text = """
-Hello Famrman bahi, I am using python file to add HTMl code in the body of the email.
+Hello, I am using python file to add HTMl code in the body of the email.
 I tried with many workflow formatts from the github none of them worked with the HTML i was not able to add it in the email body.  so i found a way to do it through the python code. then i learned how to make my .py file work with the yaml file. and now i have the HTML code of the site below as text.